 - Limit the number of differently-patterned outfits in group portraits, so that the scene doesn't look overly busy.

-- The color(s) that I do NOT recommend that anyone wear is white or cream, unless the clothing has texture (like lace, a knitted pattern, etc.).
-The problem with white/cream is that the viewer's eye goes to the brightest thing in the photograph, and if you're wearing white/cream, then the viewer's eye will be drawn to your clothing instead of to your faces.... and without detail/texture, your clothing will just look like white blobs.
+- The color(s) that I do NOT recommend that anyone wear is white or cream, unless the clothing has texture (like lace, a knitted pattern, etc.) or will be mostly covered up by something else.
+White bottoms are much better than white tops.
+The problem with white/cream is that the viewer's eye goes to the brightest thing in the photograph, and if you're wearing a white/cream top, then the viewer's eye will be drawn to your clothing instead of to your faces.... and without detail/texture, your clothing will just look like white blobs.
 While it may be easiest with a large family reunion session to have everyone wear white, your portraits will really look better with people wearing other colors.
 For example, half of the group could wear red and the other half black, or you could have guys in black, gals in purple, and kids in blue.
 The shade of color doesn't have to be the same; variety in the shade of color can also look nice, i.e. some people can wear light blue and others dark blue, etc.